 Olive

-Samantha’s love for science led her to become a Scientific Administrator at Cold Spring Harbor Laboratory.
+Laurie’s love for science led her to become a Senior Scientific Administrator at Cold Spring Harbor Laboratory.